 - Industrial strength canvas or rubber mat material

 - Nylon rope

 - 6 x 90-degree elbow pieces

 - Silicone (optional depending on the type of fittings used)

-PVC pipe comes in different thicknesses, sizes and “flexibilitiness” Lordy, I don’t even think that’s a word 😀 Look for the SN value (Nominal stiffness).
+PVC pipe comes in different thicknesses, sizes, and “flexibilitiness” Lordy, I don’t even think that’s a word 😀 Look for the SN value (Nominal stiffness).
 The higher the number the stiffer, or less flexible, the pipe is.
 You want something that doesn’t bend too easily.
-We used electrical conduit to make our doggie pool ramp since we already had some.
+We used an electrical conduit to make our doggie pool ramp since we already had some.
 It’s strong enough to hold EeeeeDeeeee’s weight without bending.

 How to Make a Dog Pool Ramp

 First things first.
 Measure your fur babies.
 The ramp needs to be long enough for them to sit, or lie on comfortably and at least 20 cm (about 8”) wider than they are.

 We made ours big enough to fit Lulu Bell who’s a bit

 plumper rounder more voluptuously gorgeous than EeeeeDeeeee.
 She tends to stay far away from the pool though, but we wanted to be sure it would work for both of them.
 Cut a piece of canvas or rubber mat to size using the measurements.
 Since we used electrical fittings to make the pool ramp, we needed to seal the elbows and T-pieces with silicone first to make them watertight.
 If you’re using plumbing elbows and T-pieces you can skip this step.